HealthSamurai/documentation/tutorials/custom-search.md

   </tbody>
 </table>### $query

-Now let's make the results of this query accessible via REST API.
-For that we need to create `AidboxQuery` resource:
+Now, let's make the results of this query accessible via REST API.
+To do that, we need to create `AidboxQuery` resource:

 {% tabs %}
 {% tab title="Request" %}